droccom/keylime-test/health-check/README.md

 ## Operations

-The top-level script is `driver.sh` and it is operated as follows:
+The top-level script is `driver.sh` and it is operated as follows.

+### DOCKER or BAREMETAL mode

 ```bash
 ./driver.sh user@100.64.8.10 DOCKER 20